Functional dyspepsia: relieving indigestion by addressing root causes

 Natural treatments for indigestion will vary according to the underlying causes, but may include:

-• Lifestyle medicine such as stress resilience techniques – meditation, mindfulness, shinrin-yoku (forest bathing)
+- Lifestyle medicine such as stress resilience techniques – meditation, mindfulness, shinrin-yoku (forest bathing) and breathwork

-• Anti-pathogenic herbs such as pomegranate husk, garlic, turmeric, berberine
+- Anti-pathogenic herbs such as pomegranate husk, garlic, turmeric, and berberine

-At Melbourne Functional Medicine, our functional dyspepsia specialists are familiar with all kinds of digestive disorders and have effective, natural and safe treatment strategies to help you find the relief you are looking for.
+At Melbourne Functional Medicine, our practitioners are familiar with all kinds of digestive disorders and have effective, natural and safe treatment strategies to help you find the relief you are looking for.
 All-natural treatments for indigestion are personalised to treat the whole person, and will consider and address other conditions or symptoms you may be experiencing.

 Our unique program gives you ongoing support from your own practitioner and health coach team to get you well again.
 Making the changes necessary to improve health can be hard, so having your own health coach to inspire, educate, empower and support you can help you achieve wellness quicker and easier than doing so alone.
 It is this revolutionary approach to your health that gets results for many Australians like you.
 Read our success stories for more information.